What You Should Expect When Hiring a CPA Firm (Advice from a CPA)

 A good CPA firm will maintain regular contact with you throughout the year.
-This could include monthly, quarterly or even weekly contact, depending on your needs.
+This could include monthly, quarterly or weekly references depending on your needs.

-This is important as it will help you know what to expect and it can alert you to changes in your business early on.
+This is important as it will help you know what to expect and alert you to changes in your business early on.

-Remember that good communication always lead to better results.
+Remember that good communication always leads to better results.

 4) Expect them to be Proactive

 Your CPA firm should be there to remind you of any due dates.
-Whilst you are managing your company’s day-to-day operations, your accountant should be proactive and ensure that you are aware of your financial reporting needs and deadlines.
+While managing your company’s day-to-day operations, your accountant should be proactive and ensure you are aware of your financial reporting needs and deadlines.

 You should never assume you’ll get advice before you need it.
-Your accountant should check up on your financial situation on a regular basis, look for warning signs, and give cash flow optimization recommendations as required.
+Your accountant should check your financial situation regularly, look for warning signs, and give cash flow optimization recommendations as required.

 They should also remind you about reporting and other crucial financial deadlines, not the other way around, so you can focus on running your company.